Increase workplace safety with no-cost OSHA training

-“These 10-hour courses give individuals a baseline of information in health and safety so they can protect themselves from hazards on the job, and with no out of pocket expense,” said Cindy Lewis, director of the Gulf Coast Safety Institute.
+“These courses give individuals a baseline of information in health and safety with no out-of-pocket expense so they can protect themselves from hazards on the job,” said Cindy Lewis, director of the Gulf Coast Safety Institute.
 “Understanding the basics of safety in the workplace is part of what makes an employee job ready.”

-The General Industry OSHA 10-Hour (English) class will be held Sept.
-21-22, Nov.
-8-10 (evening class) and Dec.
-13-14.
-Topics include emergency action plans, an introduction to OSHA, exit routes, fire prevention plans, electrical safety, personal protective equipment, hazard communication, machine guarding, material handling, control of hazardous energy (lockout-tagout) and fall protection.
-To register, call 409-933-8162 or email firstname.lastname@example.org.
+The next General Industry OSHA 10-Hour Class will be Jan.
+31 and Feb.
+1. Topics include emergency action plans, fire prevention plans, electrical safety, personal protective equipment, hazard communication, control of hazardous energy (lockout-tagout) and fall protection.
+To register, call 409-933-8162 or email at firstname.lastname@example.org.

-The Construction Industry OSHA 10-Hour course is offered by the Texas Department of Insurance, Workplace Safety Division.
-Both English and Spanish classes are provided.
-The Construction OSHA 10-Hour class will be held Oct.
-4-5 (Spanish) and Nov.
-15-16 (English).
-Topics include health hazards in construction, introduction to OSHA, personal protective equipment, materials handling, excavations, power tools and the construction focus four including fall, electrical, struck-by and caught-in hazards.
-To register, email email@example.com or call 512-804-4610.
+The Construction Industry 10-Hour Course is offered in Spanish Jan.
+10-11 and in English Feb.
+7-8 by the Texas Department of Insurance, Workplace Safety Division.
+Topics include health hazards in construction, personal protective equipment, excavations, power tools and electrical and fall hazards.
+Register by emailing email@example.com or calling 512-804-4610.

 All classes will be taught at the Gulf Coast Safety Institute at 320 Delany Rd. in La Marque.
-Those who complete the courses will receive a wallet card.
+Course completers will receive a wallet card.
 For more information, contact the Gulf Coast Safety Institute at 409-933-8162 or visit www.com.edu/gcsi.